nevion/metapod/README.md

 metapod is a code generation utility for performing some ahead-of-compile-time introspection on POD datatypes (e.g. simple data structs) and performing some menial code generation on them.
 Some tasks I have used it for include:

-* Autocoding templated visitor methods - [the visitor pattern](http://en.wikipedia.org/wiki/Visitor_pattern) is a very simple but very helpful pattern in generic programming:
+* Autocoding templated visitor methods - [the visitor pattern](http://en.wikipedia.org/wiki/Visitor_pattern) is a very simple but very helpful pattern in generic programming: you can have callable object "applied" over each field of an object - this helps deal with C++'s lack of introspection.
 * Adding size checks to ensure IOs of PODS (packed or unpacked in memory) have the correct number of bytes - a real life-saver for protocol implementation or communications code.
 * Autocoding YAML apply/encode methods
 * Autocoding HDF5 Compound Type construction